jwstegemann/fritz2-docs/HttpCalls.md

 ## Middleware

-You can intercept calls made by the remote api for example to implement cross-cutting concerns like logging, generic error handling, etc.
+You can intercept calls made by the remote api, for example to implement cross-cutting concerns like logging, generic error handling, etc.

-To write your own `Middleware` just implement the following interface:
+To write your own `Middleware`, implement the following interface:

 ```kotlin
 interface Middleware {